aspose-zip/Aspose.ZIP-Products/zip/net/compress/vss/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your VSS files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="VSS" readMoreLink="https://docs.fileformat.com/image/vss/" >}}
-VSS are stencil files created with Microsoft Visio 2007 and earlier.
-A relatively new file format is .VSSX that was introduced with Microsoft Visio 2013.
-Stencil files provide drawing objects that can be included in a .VSD Visio drawing.
-Microsoft Visio itself is known for creating drawing elements such as collection of shapes, connectors, flowcharts, network layout, UML diagrams, software diagrams, database models, objects mapping and other similar information.
-It also has rich conversion features of Visio documents to other file formats such as PNG, BMP, PDF and others.
-Visio is available for both Windows and Mac OS.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->